 Demonstrate the ability to correctly identify earthquake phase amplitudes and pick appropriate amplitudes.

-Demonstrate the ability to use an earthquake analysis tool to locate an earthquake using earthquake phase arrival times, including local, regional and teleseismic events
+Demonstrate the ability to use an earthquake analysis tool to locate an earthquake using earthquake phase arrival times, including local, regional and teleseismic events.

 Demonstrate the ability to use an earthquake analysis tool to estimate at least three types of earthquake magnitude.